What Are the Best Colors for Corporate Branding?APRIL 15, 2021| SpeedPro

-If you’re still unsure which colors will best fit your corporate identity or if they’re appropriate to mix and match with one another, you can rely on some tried and true color palettes that many companies employ.
-There are five color palettes that you should consider when you are trying to put together colors that work well with each other:
+If you’re still unsure which colors will best fit your corporate identity, you can rely on some color palettes that many companies employ.
+There are five color palettes to consider when you are trying to put colors together:

 - Monochromatic.
-One of the most popular color palettes, a monochromatic palette will have you combining various shades and tints of a single color on the color wheel.
+One of the most popular, monochromatic palettes will have you combining various shades and tints of a single color on the color wheel.

 - Complementary.
 This palette combines colors that are directly opposite each other on the color wheel.
 A combination of warm and cool colors, this palette will stand out.

 - Analogous.
 A very harmonious palette that will combine colors that are next to each other on the color wheel.
 Since the colors stay consistent, you will create a very recognizable brand color scheme.